All Episodes

 Guy named Robert.

-I actually don't know if it's from an acorn office or not.
+I actually don't know if it's from an Acorn office.

-Uh, with mandatory coverage, young adults could effectively be subsidizing their parents.
+With mandatory coverage, young adults could effectively be subsidizing their parents more than they are now.

-I this, I think, the uh young skulls full of mush out there need an education on this, and not from the standpoint of what you know, health care they're gonna have for themselves, then how much this is going to cost them.
+And not from the standpoint of what health care they're going to have for themselves, but how much this is going to cost them.

 We are at an important turning point in our push for real reform.